 export GOPATH=~/go export GOBIN=$GOPATH/bin export PATH=$PATH:/usr/local/go/bin:$GOPATH/bin

 Type Ctrl-X to exit the editor, and answer Y to save the file.
-To make the new paths effective immediately, run the command:
+To create the path for Go to store its files and make the new paths effective immediately, run the commands:

 We set the value of